ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 ::

-  interpolateString f = f interpolate id mappend mempty
+  interpolateString f = f (fromString . interpolate) id mappend mempty

   class Interpolate a where
     interpolate :: a -> String